13932157033/AIHelp-Unity-SDK/README.md

 import the AIHelp unity sdk into your project

-	Note：After you import the sdk, don not change the files location under Plugins/Android and Plugins/iOS, unless you have a valid reason.
+	Note：After you import the sdk, do not change the files location under Plugins/Android and Plugins/iOS, unless you have a valid reason.

 	Changing file location may result in an integration failure.